 The importance of diagnosing the histopathological types of IIPs has been established as a basis for the prediction of prognoses and responses to treatment.
 This is due to the fact that IPF/UIP has a poorer prognosis and resists corticosteroid treatment, whereas cNSIP and COP have better prognoses and respond well to such treatment [1-4].
-IIP is diagnosed based on the combined clinical, radiological and pathological data of the patients, among which the lung biopsy is the most definitive marker of disease [2-4].
-However, the lung biopsy carries a risk of death, with mortality rates ranging from 1% to 6% [19, 20].
+IIP is diagnosed based on the combined clinical, radiological, and pathological data of the patients, among which the lung biopsy is the most definitive marker of disease [2-4].
+However, the lung biopsy carries a risk of death, with mortality rates ranging from 1 to 6% [19, 20].
 Therefore, it would be of great value if a biomarker to assess histopathological types of IIPs could be identified.
-In this study we demonstrated that measurement of serum levels of periostin may serve as an important biomarker for characterisation and classification of this condition.
-ROC curve analysis rendered an optimal cut-off point of 95 ng·mL-1 for the serum periostin level using our ELISA system.
-Only one (1.5%) out of 66 healthy subjects was above the cut-off value, providing good specificity for this assay (0.985).
-In contrast, 19 (51.4%) out of 37 IPF patients and none of the COP patients showed values >95 ng·mL-1.
-Our small-scale survey for fNSIP patients showed that two (28.6%) out of seven fNSIP patients were above the cut-off value, providing less sensitivity (0.286) than that of IPF.
+In this study, we demonstrate that measurement of serum levels of periostin may serve as an important biomarker for characterization and classification of this condition.
+ROC curve analysis rendered an optimal cut-off point of 95 ng/ml for the serum periostin level using our ELISA system.
+Only one of 66 healthy subjects (1.5%) was over the cut-off value, providing good specificity for this assay (0.985).
+In contrast, 19 of 37 IPF patients (51.4%) and none of COP patients (0%) showed values over 95 ng/ml.
+Our small-scale survey for fNSIP patients showed that two of seven fNSIP patients (28.6%) were over the cut-off value, providing less sensitivity (0.286) than that of IPF.
 Based on these collective results, we propose that measurement of serum periostin levels is useful to distinguish IPF/UIP from COP or normal lung function.
-It has been reported that IPF/UIP and fNSIP share a similar presentation with respect to clinical/radiological/pathological parameters; however, the prognosis of fNSIP is much better than IPF/UIP [1-6].
+It has been reported that IPF/UIP and fNSIP share a similar presentation with respect to clinical/radiological/pathological parameters; however the prognosis of fNSIP is much better than IPF/UIP [1-6].
 Semi-quantitative immunohistochemical analysis showed that periostin expressing cells (mainly fibroblasts) in the lungs of UIP were significantly increased as compared to fNSIP.
-Although there was no a significant difference between IPF and fNSIP, the mean levels of serum periostin in IPF patients were higher (n=37, 107.1 ± 11.9 ng·mL-1) than observed in fNSIP patients (n=7, 77.9 \pm 15.7 ng·mL-1).
-Moreover, 51.4% (19 out of 37) of IPF and 28.6% (two out of seven) of fNSIP patients were above the cut-off value 95 ng·mL-1.
-Therefore, further analysis is needed to determine whether measurement of serum periostin levels will serve as a highly sensitive marker to distinguish IPF/UIP from fNSIP.
+Although there was not a significant difference between IPF and fNSIP, the mean levels of serum periostin in IPF patients were higher (n=37; 107.1 \pm 11.9 ng/ml) than observed in fNSIP patients (n=7; 77.9 \pm 15.7 ng/ml).
+Moreover, 51.4% (19/37) of IPF and 28.6% (2/7) of fNSIP patients were over the cut-off value 95 ng/ml.
+Therefore, further analysis is needed to determine whether measurement of serum periostin levels will serve as a highy sensitive marker to distinguish IPF/UIP from fNSIP.
 In addition, we performed preliminary analysis of serum levels of periostin in patients with interstitial lung disease associated with rheumatoid arthritis (RA-ILD).
 The serum levels of periostin in RA-ILD patients were significantly increased when compared with control subjects (data not shown).
-Thus, periostin may have an important role in secondary interstitial pneumonia, such as collagen tissue disease-associated ILD.
+Thus periostin may have an important role in secondary interstitial pneumonia such as collagen tissue disease-associated ILD.
 This hypothesis is currently under investigation.